March 25, 2020

 Every day in federal prison you will be faced with tough choices and situations that are new to you.
 Without a plan and the right principles to guide you, you can get lost and drift.
 Let’s not drift!!

-The thoughts I share in this blog, and video I will film, come from serving time in federal prison.
+The thoughts I share in this blog, and “>video, come from serving time in federal prison.
 They come from making a lot of mistakes.
 And they come from serving more than 1,000 federal prison consulting clients since August 16, 2009.
 To failing, and boy have I failed a lot in life, I think that is where I learned and grew the most.
 But I was able to learn from those failings because I was introspective.
 I was also open minded to the idea that I could do better!
 Whenever I fail, I grow.
 So can you, but you must be open to learning why you failed.
 That way, you will not repeat the mistake.

 Now, let me turn my attention to this new blog!